Geely EX5 Review & Prices

 Space in the back seats

-The rear seat backs are slightly reclined, there’s a fold-down centre armrest and decent storage with big door bins and a small cubby in the centre.
+The rear seat backs can recline, there’s a fold-down centre armrest and decent storage with big door bins and a small cubby in the centre.
 There's also a handy pull-out drawer under the seatbase.
-There are USB-A and USB-C ports for gadget charging, too.
+You’ll find USB-A and USB-C ports for gadget charging, too.

 Boot space

-There’s 410 litres of space in the Geely EX5’s boot, which is smaller than all its key alternatives - the Kia EV3 has 460 litres, the Skoda Elroq 470 litres, the Jaecoo E5 480 litres and the MG S5 EV 453 litres.
-Worse yet, there’s actually only 302 litres if you have the boot in its default setting - the one which gets you a flat floor with the seats folded.
+There’s 465 litres of space in the Geely EX5’s boot (including the underfloor storage), which is smaller than some of its key alternatives.
+The Kia EV3 has 460 litres, the Skoda Elroq has 470 litres, the Jaecoo E5 has 480 litres and the MG S5 EV 453 litres.

 Interior style, infotainment and accessories